ontaptom/gcpmate/README.md

 ## Usage

+GCPMate will use OpenAI's language models to understand your query, and then generate a series of GCP command-line instructions for you to execute.
+If you like the proposed outcome, GCPMate can also execute the commands for you!
 To use GCPMate, simply run:

 ```bash
 gcpmate "<your query>"